wessenstam/gts21/cicd/phase3/phase3.rst

           - sed -i "s/REPLACE_DB_PASSWORD/$DB_PASSWD/g" /code/Fiesta/config/config.js
           - cat /code/Fiesta/config/config.js

+[THE PASTED FORMATTING DOESN'T MAINTAIN THE CORRECT SPACING, I THINK FOLKS NEED MORE INSTRUCTIONS HERE.
+"HIGHLIGHT EVERYTHING AND HIT TAB"?
+OR SIMILAR EASY INSTRUCTIONS.]

    .. note::
      Make sure you have the **- name** at the same indent as the already **- name** section in the file.
 Otherwise you'll get an error message like below...
      Also change the **<IP ADDRESS OF MARIADB SERVER>** to the correct IP address

      .. figure:: images/17.png

+[MAKE IT MORE OBVIOUS TO CHANGE MARIA DB IP - SEPARATE STEP?]

    This is how it should look like

    .. figure:: images/18.png

+[HIGHLIGHT THE PORTION THEY ARE PASTING IN TO MAKE IT VERY OBVIOUS]

+[THE SCREEN SHOT LOOKS COMPLETELY DIFFERENT FROM MINE]

 #.
 This step will do the following: